surendhar024/compile-csf/README.md

 * [Secure Shell 2 extension for PHP](http://php.net/manual/en/book.ssh2.php): Required for deployment.
 * [YAML extension for PHP](http://php.net/manual/en/book.yaml.php): Optional, but allows your server list to be in YAML format.
 (Otherwise it'll have to be JSON.).

 A pageant compatible key agent for SSH authentication will make your life easier.
-You can use OpenSSH formatted ID key pair files but to my knowledge the PHP-SSH2 extension cannot use encrypted private keys, which can be a big security risk if you are storing this instance outside of an unencrypted container.
+You can use OpenSSH formatted ID key pair files, but if they are encrypted with a password this will show up in the operating system's process list.
+The alternative is to use unencrypted keys, which comes with its own hazards.
+(This is why you should get a key agent working.)

 Requirements for servers you are deploying a centralised configuration to: